kithvin/QuickBlog/README.txt

 🌐 Deployment

-• The project is live and accessible at: (https://quickblog-git-main-kithvins-projects.vercel.app/)
+• The project is live and accessible at (Frontend view) : (https://quickblog-git-main-kithvins-projects.vercel.app/)

 # Admin Credentials